Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/2DSpaceShooter/README.md

 ## 2D Space Shooter

-This is a UNet sample project converted to Unity MLAPI.
+This is a UNet sample project converted to Netcode for GameObjects.

 ## Sample Features